-The world of savings has been quite bleak for the past few years, with meagre interest rates on offer for savers.
-Deciding between a cash ISA and a normal savings account, however, isn’t as tricky as it seems.
+Deciding between a cash ISA or a standard savings account also comes down to the interest rates currently being offered on each type of product.
 In our guide to savings accounts vs cash ISAs we take you through what each are and the pros and cons of both.

 What is a savings account?

 As the name suggests, a savings account is a bank account that’s designed to hold your savings.

 Unlike with a current account, you don’t get a debit card and you won’t be able to receive your salary in it or set up direct debits or standing orders.
 Instead, you can only withdraw or deposit money in it.
 In exchange for keeping your savings there, you’ll earn an interest rate.